GT-EmoryMINDlab/preproc-docs/README.md

 <a name="section-2-2"></a>
 ### Examples
-The following examples have all directories under a *cpac* directory, with *configs* for configuration files, *data* for the input unprocessed fMRI scans, and *output* for the location of logs and preprocessed output data.
-Remember that if you don't reference the absolute paths of these directories and don't set custom bindings for the paths, you will need to execute the **cpac run** command at the level where the directory *cpac* exists.
+The following examples have all directories under a *'cpac'* directory, with *'configs'* for configuration files, *'data'* for the input unprocessed fMRI scans, and *'output'* for the location of logs and preprocessed output data.
+Remember that if you don't reference the absolute paths of these directories and don't set custom bindings for the paths, you will need to execute the **cpac run** command at the level where the directory *'cpac'* exists.

     # Minimal test_config command:
     $ cpac run cpac/data/s1 cpac/output test_config

     # Command to generate a pipeline config using a data config:
     $ cpac run cpac/data/s1 cpac/output test_config --data_config_file cpac/config/data_config.yml

     # Minimal participant command:
     $ cpac run cpac/data/s1 cpac/output participant

     # Command to preprocess a single subject (s1) with data and pipeline configs
     $ cpac run cpac/data/s1 cpac/output participant --data_config_file cpac/config/data_config.yml --pipeline_file cpac/config/pipeline_config.yml

     # Fully configured group command:
     $ cpac run cpac/data/s1 cpac/output group --group_file cpac/config/group_config.yml --data_config_file cpac/config/data_config.yml --pipeline_file cpac/config/pipeline_config.yml

 <a name="section-2-3"></a>
 ### Troubleshooting
+Below is a list of the errors I've encountered so far, and their causes:

+* *Could not create the working directory: /working*
+    * Change the 'workingDirectory' variable in pipeline config (ln 55 in the example config).

+* *OSError: Could not create directory /working/<SUBJECT_NAME>_ses-1*
+    * C-PAC can't write to the working directory, try using pre-existing directory such as '/tmp'.

+* *OSError: Didn't find any files in <SUBJECT_DIR>.
+Please verify that the path is typed correctly, that you have read access to the directory, and that it is not empty.*
+    * The format of the input data is not BIDS compliant, so C-PAC can't find the data files.
+Either reformat the input data, or use a data config that explicitly states where the anatomical and functional data exists.

+* *PermissionError: [Errno 13] Permission denied: '<OUTPUT_DIR>/cpac_pipeline_config_<TIME_STAMP>.yml'*
+    * C-PAC has insufficient permission to write output to your specified output directory.
+If you are specifying input or output on an external drive, try pointing the output directory to somewhere in the user's home directory.

+* *FileNotFoundError: File <SUBJECT_DIR>/<NII_FILE> does not exist!*
+    * The data config is incorrect or not specified, check 'anat' and 'scan' variables are accurate.